Sjmarf/ember/docs/element_guide.rst

     for event in pygame.event.get():
         if event.type == ember.BUTTONCLICKED:
+            if event.element is my_button:
-            print(f"Button with text {event.text} was clicked!")
+                print(f"Button with was clicked!")

 'Fill' Sizes
 ------------------------

 Previously, we've used :py:class:`ember.size.FitSize` to make an element shrink to fit the size of it's contents.
 Now, we'll look at :py:class:`ember.size.FillSize`.
-In a similar way, elements with a FillSize will `expand` to fill the maximum space available.
+In a similar way, elements with a FillSize will _expand_ to fill the maximum space available.

 Just like with FitSize and :code:`ember.FIT`, an instance of FillSize is available as :code:`ember.FILL` for convenience.